jamiethompson85/jamiethompson85.github.io/_posts/2025-11-18-Google-Cloud-Professional-Cloud-Architect-Exam-Guide-Renewal.md

 readtime: true
 share-title: "Passed the Google Cloud Architect Renewal?
 What to Expect & How to Master It"
 share-description: "I opted for the new 1-hour Professional Cloud Architect renewal path instead of the full exam.
 Here is my experience, topic breakdown, and guide to mastering the new format."
-tags: [Google Cloud, Professional Cloud Architect, PCA, Renewal, Certification, Exam Guide, Gen AI, Cloud Career]
+tags: [Google Cloud, GCP, Professional Cloud Architect, PCA, Certification, Exam Guide, Gen AI, Vertex AI, Gemini]
 ---

 # Google Cloud Professional Cloud Architect Renewal: What to Expect & Mastering the New 1-Hour Exam